datasense78/airproject_challenge/readme.md

 | Bonus features (trace UI, edits)    | 10     |
 | Code quality + modularity           | 5      |

-Projects scoring 85+ will be considered for special feature/demo slot with the AlturaTech AI team.
+Projects scoring 85+ will be considered for special recommendation by datasense team.

 ---

 ## 🙌 Best of Luck!
 Make it smart.
 Make it traceable.
 Make it useful.

-For doubts, email us at: **challenge@alturatech.io**
+For doubts, email us at: **datasense.learning@gmail.com**

+**Deadline to Submit:** 15 May 2025, EOD